 SECTION 1.
-A Capital Planning Committee is established (hereinafter hereby "the Committee").
-Its purpose will be to develop a Capital Improvement Plan (CIP), evaluate the financial effect of proposed expenditures and make recommendations for the priority and funding of items submitted for consideration.
-Committee The will consider expenditures, and extraordinary expenses.
+A Capital Planning Committee is hereby established (hereinafter "the Committee").
+Its purpose will be to develop a Capital Improvement Plan (CIP), evaluate the financial effect of proposed expenditures and make recommendations for the priority and funding of consideration. items submitted for Committee will consider capital expenditures, and extraordinary expenses.
 For purposes of this bylaw, capital expenditures are defined as the request for town funding of an item(s) that will be bonded over multiple years.
 For the purposes of this by-law, extraordinary expenses are defined as any request for town funding of capital or expense items submitted outside of the entity's operating budget in the form of an independent town meeting article(s).

 SECTION 2.
-Membership, Appointment and Term.\The Committee shall be composed of five members appointed as follows:
+Membership, Appointment and Term.The Committee shall be composed of five members appointed as follows:

-- A. One member shall be appointed by the Moderator, one member shall be a member of the Finance Committee (ex officio), two members shall be appointed by the Board of Selectmen and one member shall be appointed by the Planning Board.
+- A. One member shall be appointed by the Moderator, one member shall be a member of the Finance Committee (ex officio), two members shall be appointed by the Select Board and one member shall be appointed by the Planning Board.
 Excepting for the Finance Committee member, these appointees may be, but need not be, members of their respective boards. - B. Terms of appointed members shall be two year terms.
-These terms shall end on June 30 of the second year excepting for the first terms of the Board of Selectmen appointees which shall initially be one year terms with two year terms thereafter.
+These terms shall end on June 30 of the second year excepting for the first terms of the Select Board appointees which shall initially be one year terms with two year terms thereafter.

 SECTION 3.
 Duties of the Committee.
-The Committee is charged with the responsibility of reviewing all proposed capital and extraordinary expense items and to submit an annual CIP to the Board of Selectmen and the Finance Committee which shall include a) a recommended capital and extraordinary expense for the coming year and b) a capital and extraordinary expense budget for the following four (4) years of anticipated and continuing capital and extraordinary expenditures.
+The Committee is charged with the responsibility of reviewing all proposed capital and extraordinary expense items and to submit an annual CIP to the Select Board and the Finance Committee which shall include a) a recommended capital and extraordinary expense for the coming year and b)

+a capital and extraordinary expense budget for the following four (4) years of anticipated and continuing capital and extraordinary expenditures.